capelski/express-typed-api/README.md

 });
 ```

-### 2. Client
+### 3. Client

 ```bash
 npm install --save @express-typed-api/client
 ```

-Having installed the client library on your UI web app, you need to import the API's type declaration, pass it as type parameter to the `getTypedFetch` method and use the returned function to replace all the `fetch` calls.
+Having installed the client library on your UI web app, you will need to import the API's type declaration, pass it as type parameter to the `getTypedFetch` method and use the returned function to replace all the `fetch` calls.
 Given the following sample `fetch` request:

 ```typescript
 export const fetchWeather = async (cityName: string) => {